Child Protection Policy

 - Under no circumstances should a child or young person who is the subject of an allegation of child abuse be exposed to unnecessary risk; an allegation that child abuse has been carried out by a staff member or student may require consideration of the removal of the staff member or student from the child or young person’s environment.

-- Information, advice and support with respect to responding to and reporting suspected child abuse is available from Child, Youth and Family ; concerns may be discussed confidentially with a trained social worker by calling 0508 FAMILY (0508 326 459).
+- Information, advice and support with respect to responding to and reporting suspected child abuse is available from Oranga Tamariki (Ministry for Children); concerns may be discussed confidentially with a registered social worker by calling 0508 FAMILY (0508 326 459).

 Reporting child abuse

-- Any person who suspects the immediate safety or wellbeing of a child or young person is in doubt should alert the New Zealand Police immediately.
+- Any person who suspects that the immediate safety or wellbeing of a child or young person is in doubt should alert the Police immediately.

-- Any person who believes that a child or young person has been, or is likely to be, the victim of child abuse may report the matter to Child, Youth and Family or the New Zealand Police.
+- Any person who believes that a child or young person has been, or is likely to be, the victim of child abuse may report the matter to Oranga Tamariki (Ministry for Children) or the Police.

 - Where it is suspected that child abuse has been carried out by a staff member, the matter must be reported promptly to the Director of Human Resource Management.